How to Remove Personal Information Online

 Ask data-collection websites to delete your information

-If you want to distance yourself from these databases, start by searching yourself on websites such as Spokeo* and PeopleFinder*.
+If you want to distance yourself from these databases, start by searching for yourself on websites such as Spokeo, People Search Now, MyLife, Nuwber, USPhonebook, and PeopleFinder.
 Then contact the data broker and ask about opting out.

 For a fee, services such as DeleteMe* can save you time by removing you from data brokers and other search results themselves.